 There are two basic methodologies that I typically utilize when attempting to forecast sales for a brand new technology product:

 The first approach that I usually employ is the “top down” method.
 You might also call this the “macro” approach.
 This is an exercise of defining the size of your total addressable market via existing market research or by estimating the total number of potential users, as well as also estimating what a reasonable market share will be for your product — given the various attributes of your market position.
 To establish your share consider everything you can in your analysis: your marketing budget, brand strength, an unbiased view of how your product stacks up vs. the competition, etc. It may be helpful to put it all in a spreadsheet, and quantify the various important attributes of your company/product vs. your competition.
-Be careful about assigning too much precision to these numbers, however; remember that garbage in equals’ garbage out.
+Be careful about assigning too much precision to these numbers, however; remember that garbage in equals’ garbage out and your assigned numbers are by definition imprecise.
 But if you go through this exercise thoughtfully it can be very helpful in analyzing your relative market position.
-In this case, obtaining your top down forecast is then as easy as multiplying the market share % you think you can obtain times the market size that you came up via research.
+In this case, obtaining your top down forecast is then as easy as multiplying the market share % you believe you can obtain times the market size that you came up via research.

 Do you have forecast convergence?

 The key to this exercise is to discover whether your two views of the market are close enough that they appear to be focusing on the same topic!
 If they do, you may be in pretty good shape with your forecast.
-If they are off by an order of magnitude–or two , it’s probably time to reconsider some of your assumptions.
+If they are off by an order of magnitude–or two , it’s probably time to reconsider some of your assumptions and fine tune your projections.

 Give it a shot yourself next time you’re faced with a daunting new product forecast.
-Feel free to shoot me an email with your questions, or leave a comment to extend this discussion.
+Feel free to shoot me an email with your questions, or leave a comment to extend this discussion on sales forecasting methods.

 If you liked this post please share it with you colleagues using the “share” buttons below: